What Is RSE In Primary Education?

 • Sensitive to the needs and religious backgrounds of the children in the school.

-Why is there a new RSE curriculum in 2020?
+Why was there a new RSE curriculum in 2020?

-The current curriculum has not been updated for 20 years.
-So much change has happened since then.
+The current curriculum had not been updated for 20 years.
 Children need to learn what is relevant to them and the world they are growing up in.

-The new Relationships and Health Education 2020 curriculum is designed to:
+The Relationships and Health Education 2020 curriculum is designed to:

 • Help all children grow up healthy, happy and safe.